-The most actively traded stock was Addvalue Technologies, which fell $0.001 to $0.04 with 20.9 million shares changing hands.
+The most actively traded counter by volume was Magnus Energy, which was flat at 0.1 cent with 72.9 million shares changing hands.